 11 January 2020, FA WSL: City 3-1 Everton (Bremer x2, Bonner)

-Nikita Parris is City’s top scorer against the Toffees, having netting five goals in sky blue against her former club.
+Nikita Parris is City’s top scorer against the Toffees, having netting six goals in sky blue against her former club.

-Jill Scott also has an impressive record against her former employers, with four goals.
+Jill Scott also has an impressive record against her former employers, with four goals - the same tally as ex-Liverpool captain Gemma Bonner.

 There are plenty of familiar faces amongst the squads.